mongodb/specifications/source/sessions/driver-sessions.rst

 for a certain amount of time.
 The default amount of time is 30 minutes, but this value is configurable on the server.
-Servers that support sessions will report this value in the ``logicalSessionTimeoutMinutes`` field of the reply to the ``ismaster`` command.
+Servers that support sessions will report this value in the ``logicalSessionTimeoutMinutes`` field of the reply to the hello and legacy hello commands.
 The smallest reported timeout is recorded in the ``logicalSessionTimeoutMinutes`` property of the ``TopologyDescription``.
 See the Server Discovery And Monitoring specification for details.